First Trimester To-Do List: Take Care of Yourself

 Welcome to pregnancy!
-You may feel overwhelmed with all you have to do and think about, but pace yourself — nine months is a long time!
+You may feel overwhelmed with all you have to do and think about, but pace yourself — you have nine months!
 In this first stage, all you really need to do is learn how to take good care of yourself using these simple steps.

 Call Your Doctor

-Call an obstetrician/gynecologist to schedule your first prenatal visit.
-Selecting a doctor involves deciding where you want to give birth, so consider the options in your area that feel right for you.
-Even if you're planning on having a home birth, you will need regular medical care and screenings throughout your pregnancy.
-Referrals from friends and relatives, and information from your health insurance plan, might inform your decision on a hospital/birthing facility and a physician.
-Your first prenatal appointment is a lot like a regular physical, plus a few additional routine blood tests and urine tests.
+Your first prenatal appointment is a lot like a regular physical, plus a few routine blood and urine tests.
 Most women don't have their first ultrasound scan until around 12 weeks.
 Talk with your doctor about any vaccines you may need, including a flu shot.

 Plan a Healthy Prenatal Diet

 Let's talk food!
 It's more important than ever to eat a healthy diet full of all the nutrients you and your growing baby need.